-J apan is unique in being a country that endured more than a thousand years of internal conflict during which the members of the warrior class fought, not for the throne, but control over it.
+J apan is unique in being a country that endured more than a thousand years of internal conflict during which the members of the warrior class fought, not for the throne, but for control over it.
 It was these aristocratic combatants, popularly known as samurai, who demanded weapons and armour of a quality that reflected their status.
 As is evident from the helmets offered here, the levels of artistry and craftsmanship the armourers achieved has rarely been equalled, and never bettered.

 The neckguard was assembled from rows of small lacquered, overlapping scales of iron or rawhide fastened together with leather thongs that in turn were laced to each other with silk braid.
-A characteristic feature of these early neckguards was that the front ends of the upper rows were extended and turned outwards on either side of the face as a defense against arrows.
-These features, known as fukigayeshi. continued to be added long after they had become redundant, shrinking in size until they became little more than tabs that acted as vehicles for the wearer to display his heraldry.
+A characteristic feature of these early neckguards was that the front ends of the upper rows were extended and turned outwards on either side of the face as a defence against arrows.
+These features, known as fukigaeshi, continued to be added long after they had become redundant, shrinking in size until they became little more than tabs that acted as vehicles for the wearer to display his heraldry.

-Over the next centuries this general form of the helmet remained largely unchanged other than the number of plates in the bowl increased whilst the size of the rivet heads decreased, and the neck guard became less conical.
-(Lot 54) By the 15th century the old hemispheric helmet bowl had given way to one that was more egg-shaped in plan, swelling out at the rear to fit the head better.
+Over the next centuries this general form of the helmet remained largely unchanged other than the number of plates in the bowl increased whilst the size of the rivet heads decreased, and the neck guard became less conical (Lot 18).
+By the 15th century the old hemispheric helmet bowl had given way to one that was more egg-shaped in plan, swelling out at the rear to fit the head better.
 The rivets were now countersunk under the lacquer and the edges of the plates were turned up to form a small flange covered by a gilt rim that added to the stiffness.

-Following the unification of the country in the early 1600s and the enforced peace that followed, the importance of armour declined, although the samurai were still required to own armour and weapons and to practice the martial arts.
+Following the unification of the country in the early 1600s and the enforced peace that followed, the importance of armour declined, although the samurai were still required to own armour and weapons and to practice martial arts.
 This situation changed in the late 18th century when, in a mood of nostalgia, the samurai yearned for the glories of their past.
 Books were published describing old styles of armours and helmets and armourers were commissioned to reproduce them.

-At first, they were ludicrous pastiches but soon perfect copies of helmets that had been in vogue 800 years earlier were being made for the wealthy.
+At first, they were ludicrous pastiches but soon perfect copies of helmets that had been in vogue eight hundred years earlier were being made for the wealthy.
 This revival was however not to last.
 The opening of Japan by the Americans after some 250 years of isolation was to lead to the abolition of the feudal system.
 Armour was now redundant and many of the samurai, too proud to work, resorted to selling their once treasured armours and weapons to become curios to be bought by the ever-increasing number of tourists.